World Communion of Reformed Churches: Geography

-Among full members, the vast majority are concentrated in Africa, with churches on this continent representing 64.3 million people, or 62.73% of the membership.
-Churches based in Asia represent 24 million people, or 23.41% of the membership.
+Among full members, the vast majority are concentrated in Africa, with churches on this continent representing 69.3 million people, or 64.17% of the membership.
+Churches based in Asia represent 24.8 million people, or 23.02% of the membership.

-The continents with the smallest Reformed and United Churches full members of the WCRC are: Europe, with 7.6 million members, or 7.42% of the membership; America, with 5.8 million members, or 5.70%; and Oceania, with 746,000 members, or 0.74%.
+The continents with the smallest Reformed and United Churches full members of the WCRC are: Europe, with 7.4 million members, or 6.89% of the membership; Northern America and the Caribbean, with 2.50 million members, account for 2.38%; Latin America, with 3 million members, accounts for 2.83%; and Oceania, with 752,000 members, or 0.70%.

 Although European and American churches are a minority in terms of membership, they represent the vast majority of WCRC's financial contributors.

-In 2023, the financial contributions received by WCRC from member churches came from the following sources: 63.29% from Europe; 30.78% from churches in the Americas (30.65% from North America and the Caribbean and 0.13% from Latin America); 5.42% from Asia; 0.27% from Africa; and 0.24% from Oceania.
+In 2023, the financial contributions received by WCRC from member churches came from the following sources: 63.29% from Europe; 30.78% from churches in the Americas (30.65% from Northern America and the Caribbean and 0.13% from Latin America); 5.42% from Asia; 0.27% from Africa; and 0.24% from Oceania.
 This year, only 51 of the 230 member denominations contributed financially to the WCRC.

 Considering denominations, the Presbyterian Church (USA) is the largest contributor to the WCRC, representing 21.35% of contributions received in 2023.
 The Protestant Church in Switzerland accounts for 12.46% of contributions, the Church of Lippe and Evangelical Reformed Church in Germany each contributed 10.57% of the amounts received that year.

 The Protestant Church in the Netherlands accounted for 8.46% of the amounts received from members in 2023.
-The Presbyterian Church of Korea (TongHap) is the largest contributor outside of Europe and North America.
+The Presbyterian Church of Korea (TongHap) is the largest contributor outside of Europe and Northern America.
 This denomination accounted for 4.23% of the financial contributions received that year.
 The Church of Scotland contributed 4.09% in the same year.